ValueMelody/melody-auth/docs/organizations.md

 - **User Management**: Organize users into separate organizational contexts
 - **Registration Control**: Organizations can enable or disable public user registration
-- **User Association**: Users can be members of specific organizations
+- **User Association**: Users can be members of multiple organizations
+- **Active Organization**: Users can only be in one active organization at a time
 - **Custom Branding**: Each organization can show different visual identity to users
 [Per-Organization Branding](/branding.html#per-organization-branding)
 - **Flexible Configuration**: Control whether users join organizations or just see custom branding